junhaotee/KNN-Classification-and-Regression-Library-for-Java/README.md

 # KNN Classification and Regression Library for Java
-* This library provides an easy-to-use Java API for KNN classification and regression.
+* An easy-to-use Java API for KNN classification and regression.
-* The implementation of the API is an indenpedent and does not make use of third-party machine learning libraries.
+* Indepdent implementation of KNN, does not make use of 3rd-party machine learning libraries.
-* This library is Android-compatible.
+* Android-compatible.

 ----
 ## Introduction to KNN
-**Introduction**
+**Concepts**

 ![knn-classifier](https://upload.wikimedia.org/wikipedia/commons/6/6a/Knn-Class.png)

 The core of KNN is a majority voting mechanism.
 The mechanism involves finding the potential candidate(s) which shares the highest degree of similarity of an given instance.
 The similarity determined by a loss function, e.g. mean squared error.
 The 'K' refers to the number of best candidates to be chosen and should be an odd number.
 The outcome of a prediction is determined by the majority of assigned label from the best candidates.

-**Concepts**
+**Example**

 Using MSE(Mean squared error) as a loss function with 1NN:
 Given three vectors, label assigned and trained by KNN classifier: